calblueprint/git-workshop/README.md

 	Example notes:
 		- Dang Nishant, you're so cool!
 		- Hey Nishant, how did you become so cool?
 		- That Nish guy is pretty gangsta.
+		- @vdawg is pretty cool too.

 4. Stage changes